Volkswagen G60 engine

-The Volkswagen G60 and G40 were inline-four cylinder automobile petrol engines, which uses a specific method of forced induction by way of a scroll-type supercharger.
-The G60 engine was formerly manufactured by the German automaker Volkswagen Group, and was installed in a limited number of their 'hot hatch' cars from their Volkswagen Passenger Cars marque from August 1988 to July 1993.
+The Volkswagen G60 and G40 are inline–four-cylinder car petrol engines, which use forced induction by way of a scroll-type supercharger.
+The G60 engine was manufactured by the German automaker Volkswagen Group and used in a number of their hot hatch cars from August 1988 to July 1993.

-A smaller G40 engine of identical design was previously installed in the Mk2 Volkswagen Polo GT G40 from August 1986 to July 1994.
+The smaller G40 engine of identical design was previously installed in the Mk2 Volkswagen Polo GT G40 from August 1986 to July 1994.

 Design and specifications

 The G60 is a 1781 cc internal combustion engine, from a cylinder bore of 81 mm, and a piston stroke of 86.4 mm.
 Its cylinder block is constructed from grey cast iron, and its cylinder head is cast aluminium alloy, with additional post-production heat treatment.
 The crankcase contains a forged steel crankshaft which runs in five main bearings, and cast pistons with increased size gudgeon pins.
 It has two valves per cylinder (eight valves in total), which are operated by a toothed belt-driven forged steel single overhead camshaft (SOHC) via hydraulic valve lifters, with the valves being closed by two concentric valve springs.
 Charged air is cooled via an intercooler, and the operation and control of the engine, is managed by a Bosch Digifant engine control unit, which includes common rail electronic multi-point fuel injection and a knock sensor.
 It produced a maximum rated motive power output of 118 kW at 5,800 rpm, and could generate a turning force torque of 225 Nm at 4,000 rpm.

-Although it was based on an existing Volkswagen Group engine from their EA827 series, it underwent so many modifications, that it is usually regarded as a separate powerplant from others which the Group produced.
+Although based on an existing Volkswagen Group engine from their EA827 series, it underwent so many modifications that it is usually regarded as a separate powerplant from others which the group produced.
 It was named after the "G-Lader" magnesium-cased supercharger that it was mated to - this supercharger had a 60 mm diameter inlet, hence the "G60" moniker.
 It utilized a side-mounted intercooler (SMIC), positioned in front of the left front wheel, to lower the temperature of the compressed charged engine intake air.

 The G60 engine was developed from an earlier, smaller version called the G40 based on their EA111 series.
 This engine displaced 1272 cc from a bore of 75 mm and a stroke of 72 mm.
 The G40's supercharger had an inlet diameter of 40 mm, hence the "G40" name.
 The engine produced a maximum power of 85 kW at 5,500 rpm, and torque of 150 Nm at 3,500 rpm.